B-T-ND/B-T-ND/README.md

 ### Hello there!

-You can learn about what I've been doing so far
+You can learn here about what I've been doing so far.

 ---